google-marketing-solutions/vigenair/README.md

 ## Overview

 **ViGenAiR** *(pronounced vision-air)* uses state-of-the-art multimodal Generative AI on Google Cloud Platform (GCP) to automatically repurpose long-form Video Ads and generate several shorter variants and storylines at scale.
 It generates horizontal, vertical and square assets to power [Demand Gen](https://support.google.com/google-ads/answer/13695777?hl=en) and [YouTube video campaigns](https://support.google.com/youtube/answer/2375497?hl=en), and leverages Google Ads' built-in A/B testing to automatically identify the best variants tailored to your target audiences.
-ViGenAiR is an acronym for <u>Vi</u>deo <u>Gen</u>eration via <u>A</u>ds <u>R</u>ecrafting, and is more colloquially referred to as vigenair.
+ViGenAiR is an acronym for <u>Vi</u>deo <u>Gen</u>eration via <u>A</u>ds <u>R</u>ecrafting, and is more colloquially referred to as *Vigenair*.

 ## Get Started